vgzowski/Polynomial/README.md

   - Input / output ('>>', '<<' operators)

 - **Specialized Operations:**
+  - Derivative of a polynomial
+  - Integral of a polynomial
   - Multiplying by `x^k`
   - Logarithm of a polynomial
   - Exponential of a polynomial